 Health and Housing

 Students who desire to live on the campus of Drew University should submit a housing application after their admission to Drew.
 For more information about housing for Theological School students, including the housing application, please see the housing office website.
-International students may arrive at Drew Theological School up to one week prior to the start of the English Language Program.
+International students who are required to attend the English Summer program should contact the housing office to determine dates and times available to move into Drew housing.
+Incoming students using Drew housing are expected to adhere to the guidelines of the housing office.

 All full-time and part-time students who attend class on campus at any time are required to submit health information.
 Please refer to Drew University Health Services (DUHS) for further information on health requirements and instructions on submitting health forms.
 Students will not be permitted to continue registration or reside in Drew housing until immunization and health information requirements are met.
 Any documents that are mailed must be in English.
 As a registered student you have confidential and secure online access to forms on your electronic health record through myhealth portal.
 Although most information will be completed online in myhealth, there are some documents that need to be printed, completed, and mailed back to DUHS.